savoirfairelinux/building-inclusive-open-source-software/docs/B-WDU.md

 While this convenience for some is surely necessary for others, we can appreciate that these categories - disabled and able-bodied - are rather arbitrary and that no clear boundary can be drawn.

-**Therefore, it's crucial to not think disabled peoples as a minority but rather as the living diversity that we will all become.**
+**Therefore, it's crucial to not think disabled peoples as a minority but rather as the living diversity in which we all evolve.**

 ### What is inclusiveness?